 - Baking powder: A leavening agent that will react so nicely with the acid in the buttermilk.
 It will help to keep it light and fluffy.

 - Fine sea salt: We’re using unsalted butter which allows us to control the amount of salt we use.
 It helps to bring out flavors.

 - Unsalted butter, at room temperature: It needs to be soft enough to cream, so if you’ve forgotten to take it out of the fridge, here are some tips on how to soften butter.

-- Buttermilk at room temperature: A sour tangy milk that adds richness and moisture to all kinds of baked goods.
+- Buttermilk at room temperature: A sour tangy milk that adds richness and moisture to all kinds of baked goods including this cake and my recipe for buttermilk pie.
 Here’s how to make buttermilk using any milk you have on hand.

 - Pure vanilla extract: Since the vanilla flavor shines through it’s important to use a good quality pure vanilla extract, that doesn’t have an overpowering alcohol flavor.
 You can also use vanilla beans.
 The flecks of vanilla throughout the cake are just a bonus!